yshk-mrt/agentic_ai_world_hackathon_demo/README.md

 ## Sample output
 **This output is a naive implementation that directly uses LLM output, and does not guarantee any political legitimacy.
 Please enjoy it as complete fiction.**

+The moderator demonstrated the capability of asking a followup question to the same speaker to deepen discussion.
 ![app image of sample output](img/output.png)

 ## Architecture